You’re going to move. Congratulations on the big decision!

 You probably have lots of ideas about exactly what you need and want out of a home—things you aren’t getting with your current living situation.
 That’s why you’ve decided on a fresh start!

 Now, you need to figure out whether a brand new home or a previously owned home is right for you.
-With benefits and drawbacks on both sides of the coin, it can be overwhelming to put everything together and come to a conclusion.
+Both have benefits and drawbacks, and it can be overwhelming to put everything together and come to a conclusion.

 If you’re looking for a place to start, try asking yourself these reflection questions: